 Ms. Valentina Selormey

 Furthermore, she has attended conferences and meetings on maternal mortality, family planning, breastfeeding, and measures to enhance reproductive health outcomes in Ghana.
-In addition to her career, she loves singing and performing arts (acting), which shows her creativity and ability to connect with people outside the clinical setting.
-As the Honorary Member of EMPACT REACH LBG and the hospital matron of Central Aflao Hospital, Madam Elizabeth still continues to impact people with care, compassion, and healing, particularly in rural areas, such as in the Ketu South Municipality, and beyond.
+Besides her career, she is fond of singing and performing arts (acting), demonstrating her creativity and communication skills with people beyond the clinical environment.

 "Action without thought is empty.
 Thought without action is blind." - Osagyefo Dr. Kwame Nkrumah.